caktus/guidebook/docs/testing/frontend.md

 -   much, much more

-In fact, Sinon is so feature-rich (and its abilities are still so untested in real-world Caktus projects) that we can\'t cover its features here.
+In fact, Sinon is so feature-rich (and its abilities are still so untested in real-world Caktus projects) that we can't cover its features here.
 Please consult the Sinon docs for details.

 ### babel-plugin-rewire